What Is Peritoneal Mesothelioma?

 How long can you live with peritoneal mesothelioma?

-Peritoneal mesothelioma patients live for 53 months on average with cytoreductive surgery.
-However, some patients — like 17+ year peritoneal mesothelioma survivor Julie Gundlach — have lived for over 10 years.
+Peritoneal mesothelioma patients live 53 months on average with cytoreductive surgery and HIPEC.
+However, some patients — like peritoneal mesothelioma survivor Julie Gundlach — have lived over 15 years after being diagnosed.